kalebmoon07/kalebmoon07.github.io/_pages/2025-fall-ml4do/ai4do-main.md

 * Students must select papers from [the listed journals and conferences](/teaching/ai4do/2025/journal-list)
 * The <span style="color:green;">classes in Week 4</span> will be delivered online due to the instructor's business trip.
 * Potential <span style="color:rgb(0, 112, 192);">make-up classes</span> are colored in blue.
-  * Video lectures for Part III may be provided instead.
+  * Video lectures for Part III will be provided instead.
 * Another make-up class for term project presentation in Week 16 may be scheduled.

 ## Useful information